-The executive lounge is closed from Friday morning to Sunday evening but you get full breakfast in the restaurant or 1000 pts per night if you are a high-status Marriott Bonvoy loyalty member, when the lounge is not open.
+The executive lounge is closed from Friday morning to Sunday evening but you get a full breakfast in the restaurant or 1000 pts per night if you are a high-status Marriott Bonvoy loyalty member when the lounge is not open.

 4. The Inn at the Union Club of British Columbia

 Ensconced within the Union Club of British Columbia can be found the Inn at the Union Club.
 Refined and discreet, this century-old Inn is a boutique hotel and an oasis of privacy and privilege that combines Old World flair with the most modern of hotel amenities.

 Now, this hotel doesn’t have a standard club lounge, but if you are a member of a Union Club or are a guest of a member, or if you belong to any of our over 400 affiliated clubs, worldwide, you can access all the Union Club facilities and book a room.
 Facilities include the Club’s Fitness Centre, the Billiards Room, the Rooftop Terrace, and a variety of exceptional dining options.